 Kypris also offers sample sets as a great way to try out many of their products without the commitment and high price of the individual full sizes:

-→The Complete Kypris Discovery Kit retails for $90 and comes with one deluxe sample of each of their 11 products, plus a coupon for 15% off your next purchase.
+→The Complete Kypris Discovery Kit retails for $90 and comes with one deluxe sample of each of their 11 products.

 →The Sample Spa Day Kit retails for $45 and comes with six deluxe samples, including Antioxidant Dew.

 →The MicroEmulsion Discovery Kit retails for $75 and comes with eight deluxe samples, including both Antioxidant Dew and 1,000 Roses.